PhiliastidesLab/LabBook/README.md

 ## Convert EEG to BIDS format: https://github.com/sccn/bids-matlab-tools.git

 # BlackBox Toolikt
 This toolkit is available in the EEG/MEG labs to test the timings of the stimulation and EEG triggers.
-This document contains  brief instructions to help with setting up the BlackBox Toolkit, as we often find ourselves having to relearn the process each time.
-[Instructions for BlackBox Toolkit.docx](https://github.com/PhiliastidesLab/LabBook-wiki-/blob/main/Instructions%20for%20BlackBox%20Toolkit.docx)  While is still recommended checking the full manual, there are a few details that aren't fully covered in it (full manual here https://www.blackboxtoolkit.com/docs/pdf/UserGuideV2.pdf )
+This document contains brief instructions to help with setting up the BlackBox Toolkit, as we often find ourselves having to relearn the process each time [Instructions for BlackBox Toolkit.docx](https://github.com/PhiliastidesLab/LabBook-wiki-/blob/main/Instructions%20for%20BlackBox%20Toolkit.docx)
+While is still recommended checking the full manual (full manual here https://www.blackboxtoolkit.com/docs/pdf/UserGuideV2.pdf ), there are a few details that aren't fully covered in it and you might find the doc above helpful.